mpfdavis/outputcache/README.md

 ## Why?

-Simple middleware - inject and it will cache the output and headers of each response.
+Simple middleware - it will cache the output and headers of each response.
 This makes it easy to create a highly scalable [Redis cache for your Node API](#using-an-alternative-cache-provider---redis) or simply boost the throughput of your Node application if using a heavier render engine such as React.

 Outputcache will honour the status, max-age, no-store, no-cache, private and stale-while-revalidate headers from your original response for ttl by default.
 This enables your services to dynamically dictate the ttl of each response using http rules.
 It is also highly configurable - [see API](#api).

 - Fast - returns original response directly from cache and uses optimised version of LRU cache by default (Maps)
 - Simple - honours all original headers, status codes and requires few code changes
 - Flexible - use any cache provider under the hood, in-process or remote such as Redis cache
-- Well tested - many unit tests, load tested and used in production
+- Well tested - many unit tests, load tested and battle-tested in production

 ## Installation